cointify/cointify.github.io/_posts/2015-01-09-return-of-blogging.md

 categories: general
 ---

-The last time I blog was almost 3 years ago and since then there has been a pin drop silence.
+The last time I blogged was almost 3 years ago and since then there has been a pin drop silence.
+I have been thinking of getting back and finally decided to make it one of my resolutions for the year 2015.
+From time to time I'll be expressing my thoughts on photography, programming (code snippets), and exciting on-going trends.